staticvoidmain/notes/letting-go.md

 > Oh fuck...

+Something you kids today with your JSON and your java-beans cool beans might not realize is that the .Net version wasn't tied to the pool, it was on the site, and when updating the metabase, the site went down... along with all the other applications.

 He took the fall for me and it cost him his bonus for the month.
 My bad bro.
 My bad.

-I'm still the same developer, running around without shoes on.
+In case you read this, I'm much more responsible now, but I'm still largely that same developer, running around with no shoes on.

 Some things never change.

-## Bad Decisions
+## Other Bad Decisions

 I don't have any fun annecdotes for these.
-This is my public apology for endorsing Sitecore, failing to deliver NCache, shunning Wordpress for static pages and writing that god-awful 2000+ line javascript file that is so needlessly complex, simply because I wanted to reinvent all the wheels.
+This is my public apology for endorsing Sitecore, failing to deliver NCache properly, shunning Wordpress for static pages and writing that god-awful 2000+ line javascript file that is so needlessly complex, simply because I wanted to reinvent all the wheels.
 You guys, look at all those closures!

+I fucked up guys.
+I'm sorry.

 # Victories

 - Interns
   - Oh my beloved interns.
-So full of curiosity and optimism.
+So full of wonder and optimism.
 It has been my sincerest pleasure working with you all, even if it did keep me artificially at the company well past my expiration date.
-I'm leaving with a heavy heart knowing I won't be around to see the new crop of interns flow in, and that last year's Bootcamp might have been the last.
+I'm leaving with a heavy heart knowing I won't be around to see the newest group of you flow in, and that last year's Bootcamp might have been the last.

 - Trainees
   - We took call center reps and made them programmers.
-I literally made men (and a few women) in my image.
+I _literally_ made men (and a few women) in my image.
 I am Smug almighty.

 - Marketing Reconciliation
   - In my autumn years of this place, my greatest joy has been working with my friends over in the Marketing department again.
 It was nice to finally put down the guns and end the blood-feud that was started so many many years ago.
 We carried those same animosities around with us as a culture, long after most of the older generation who started the fighting had gone.